 The first step to getting your ghost kitchen off the ground is choosing a concept.
 Your ghost kitchen concept is, essentially, your menu and brand name.
 Unlike traditional brick-and-mortar restaurants, ghost kitchens’ names and menus need to be optimized to perform well in online searches.

 When thinking of your concept, your goal is to hone in on a niche product that you can execute extremely well.
 Keep your menu streamlined and targeted to consumers looking for that exact product.
 A chicken wing concept is more likely to attract repeat orders with a name like Wing King rather than Third Street Bistro.

 There are a couple of steps to creating your ghost kitchen concept.

-- Consider travel: All food from ghost kitchens travels to the customer.
-Consider the distance your food is likely to travel and the time it will take to make the journey.
+All food from ghost kitchens travels to the customer.
+Consider the distance your food will likely travel and the time it will take to make the journey.
 For example, in a busy city, it may take twice as long for your food to travel short distances at the height of the dinner rush.
 So, think about foods that stand up to transport.
-Pizzas and wings are a popular option for this reason.
+Pizzas and wings are popular options for this reason.
 Curries, empanadas, and chicken sandwiches are also excellent choices.

-2. Incorporate Your Business and Set Up a Bank Account
+2. Incorporate Your Business & Set Up A Bank Account